mradovic10/Airbnb_ProfitPilot/README.md

 Before we could fit our data to an ML model, we needed to engineer the features into appropriate formats.
 The cleaned datasets have both categorical as well as numerical feature data which needed to be dummied as well as scaled.
 Through a PCA analysis we also were able to discern the features which needed to be binned in order to reduce noise.
-Amenities, bathrooms, bedrooms, acccommodates, and minimum nights.
+Amenities, bathrooms, bedrooms, and years in business.

 [(Back to top)](#table-of-contents)